lisp-maintainers/quicksearch/README.md

 Quicksearch is a search-engine-interface for Common Lisp.
 The goal of Quicksearch is to find the CL library quickly.
-For example, if you will find the library about json, just type `(qs:? 'json)` at REPL.
+For example, if you want to find libraries about json, just type `(qs:? 'json)` at the REPL.

-The function `quicksearch` searches for CL projects in Quicklisp, Cliki, GitHub and BitBucket, then outputs results in REPL.
+The function `quicksearch` searches for CL projects on Quicklisp, Cliki, GitHub and BitBucket, then outputs results in the REPL.
-The function `?` is abbreviation wrapper for `quicksearch`.
+The function `?` is an abbreviation wrapper for `quicksearch`.

+`quicksearch` accepts arguments in a long form: `:url`, `:description`, etc, and `?` has the same in their short form: `:u`, `:d`, and they are agglutinated: `(qs:? :ud)`.

 Depends-on
 ----------